RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

+DNS can be a finicky nuanced protocol, if you're unfamiliar with DNS and related concepts I'd recommending reading up on the protocol and ecosystem a bit before leveraging it for C2.

 # Setup

 Use the following steps to configure a domain for DNS C2 (and DNS Canaries), you can use any DNS provider you wish as long as you setup the records correctly.
 I recommend setting a TTL of ~5 minutes for each record.